otavioaquino/rich-image/README.md

 # image-advertising
-Simple sistem to add advertising over a image
+Symple sistem to add advertising over a image